Blepharoplasty | Brow Lift

 Schedule A Consultation

-Dr. Yula Indeyeva, a highly trained and board-certified facial plastic surgeon, is a specialist in surgical and non-surgical rejuvenation methods for the face, head, and neck.
+Dr. Yula Indeyeva, a highly trained and double board-certified facial plastic surgeon, is a specialist in surgical and non-surgical rejuvenation methods for the face, head, and neck.
 With her mastery of everything from dermal fillers to facelifts, Dr. Indeyeva loves guiding her patients along their journey towards a more confident, empowered, and beautiful self.

-Combination Brow Lift and Blepharoplasty Treatment
+Combination Brow Lift and Blepharoplasty Treatment in Austin, TX

 While both blepharoplasty and brow lift surgeries are transformative on their own, they are also frequently paired into a combined surgical plan.
 Consolidating these procedures in appropriate candidates allows them to achieve a superior result and undergo one recovery period.